CONTACT US

 Let’s Speak to a Specialist

-I’ve sat down with Hattie Power, a surveyor within Cushman and Wakefield’s dedicated sustainability team, to understand how they can help improve the sustainability of your existing or future portfolio.
+I sat down with Hattie Power, a surveyor within Cushman & Wakefield’s dedicated sustainability team, to understand how they could help improve the sustainability of your existing or future portfolio.

 So you want to open a sustainable retail store.
 What’s the first thing you need to think about?